Updated: August 2014

 1995 Fighting between communist rebels and government forces declined, but human-rights abuses—including killings—mostly by military and paramilitary groups, continued.

-1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010.
-Immediately after taking power, Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched under former president Gloria Arroyo.
-Arroyo was elected to Congress in the 2010 elections.
-The Armed Forces of the Philippines (AFP), comprises approximately 120,000 combatants.
-The Armed Forces of the Philippines has approximately 125,000 personnel; the Philippines National Police, a paramilitary organization, has 40,500 members.
+1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010 for the standard six year term.
+The Armed Forces of the Philippines (AFP) has approximately 125,000 personnel; the Philippines National Police, a paramilitary organization, has 40,500 members.

 2. The United States: Since 2002, the United States has had a significant military presence in the Philippines, training Philippine troops in counterterror operations.
 There are indications that this may lead to the direct involvement of U.S. forces in the conflict, although under the Philippine Constitution, the United States is permitted only to arm and train members of the Philippine Armed Forces.

-4. Breakaway factions of the CPP/NPA: Several armed factions have broken away from the CPP/NPA including:
+5. Breakaway factions of the CPP/NPA: Several armed factions have broken away from the CPP/NPA including but not limited to:

-b.
-The Revolutionary Party of Workers in Mindanao (RPM-M) which signed a ceasefire with the government in October 2005.
+a.
+The Revolutionary People’s Army (RPA) under the Revolutionary Workers Party – Mindanao (RPM-M) was founded in 2001 and signed a ceasefire with the government in October 2005.
+The group suspended peace talks in February 2006.

 2011 The 2010 Christmas-time ceasefire was violated on two occasions, with both sides accusing the other of launching the offensive.
 During the ceasefire, 14 NPA militants surrendered and were introduced to the government’s social integration program.
 In September, a group of more than 100 CCP-NPA fighters attacked a local police station, killing one policeman, and at least of NPA militant.
 In October, the NPA staged a series of attacks on mining companies, accusing the government of prioritizing foreign investment over the rights of indigenous peoples.
 At least seven prisoners being held by the NPA were released in 2011 on humanitarian grounds.
 According to Human Rights Watch, extrajudicial killings and abductions of politicians, journalists and activists continued in 2011, while the government largely failed to prosecute military personnel implicated in such killings, even though strong evidence exists in many cases.
 An 18-day ceasefire was declared for Christmas-time, however the NPA launched an attack the day before the ceasefire, killing five soldiers.